What Are Political Contribution Disclosures?

-Quarterly reports on Form G-37 submitted by municipal securities dealers disclose
+Quarterly reports on Form G-37 submitted by municipal securities dealers and municipal advisors disclose

-certain contributions to issuer officials, payments made to political parties of states or political
+certain contributions to officials of municipal entities, payments made to political parties of states or political

-subdivisions, and contributions made to bond ballot campaigns by the dealers’ municipal finance professionals and executive
+subdivisions, and contributions made to bond ballot campaigns made by:

-officers, and by political action committees controlled by the dealer or its municipal finance professionals.
+- Political action committees controlled by dealers or their municipal finance professionals

-Dealers must also report issuers with which they have engaged in municipal securities business.
+Regulated entities must also report municipal entities with which they have engaged in municipal securities business or